 One of the first things we do every summer is focus on youth as individuals.
 The idea is to get them interacting with one another.
 Then we help them hone in own their individual strengths through an online assessment test.
-With this in mind, we encourage our students to create “Treasure Maps” or “Dream Boards.”
-Youth create boards with photos that represent their ambitions and hopes.
+With this in mind, we encourage our students to create “Treasure Maps” or “Dream Boards,” with photos that represent their ambitions and hopes.
 Our desire is that they post the boards in their homes as daily motivation as they work to toward their dreams.

-The first hour of every mornings is dedicated to reading, watching and discussing news and media events.
-We believe future entrepreneurs should be aware and able to discuss things happening in and outside their worlds.
-These morning conversations gave students the opportunity to express their personal feelings about crime, poverty, police and to discover new technological advances and the power of social media.
+The first hour of every morning is dedicated to reading, watching and discussing current news and media events.
+We believe future entrepreneurs should be able to discuss things happening in and outside their worlds.
+These morning conversations give students the opportunity to express their personal feelings about crime, poverty, police and understand the power of marketing and social media.

 EDUCATION & CAREER OPTIONS

 Students have visited Ranken Technical School, St. Louis University and Community Colleges to explore careers in technical education, culinary arts and entrepreneurship.
-Our goal is to expose them to viable educational options where they could pursue careers while developing immediate money-making options.
+Our goal is to expose them to viable educational resources where they could pursue careers while developing immediate money-making skills.